 Understand Heart and Vascular Disease

 While certain genetic factors, age, and gender may predispose you to heart or vascular disease, most risk factors are modifiable.
-You should always be conscience of your health, through lifestyle modification, and take the appropriate action, such as an annual physical, to maintain optimal cardiovascular wellbeing.
+You should always be conscious of your health, through lifestyle modification, and take the appropriate action, such as an annual physical, to maintain optimal cardiovascular wellbeing.

 Heart disease refers to problems affecting your heart and coronary arteries.
 Heart disease can affect heart rate, rhythm, valves, and the heart muscle.